Honor Delayed: WWII Vet To Be Laid To Rest

-MCNEVIN: I'm not even sure we even scored a touchdown, I don't even remember.
-But we were bad.
-We were real bad.
+"I'm not even sure that we ever scored a touchdown; I don't even remember," he says.
+"But we were bad.
+We were really bad."

 Hogan and McNevin graduated five months after the attack on Pearl Harbor.
-John Hogan dreamed of becoming a field biologist.
-Instead, he found himself fighting off frostbite with his hands on a machine gun, flying 27,000 feet above Europe.
+Hogan dreamed of becoming a field biologist.
+Instead, he found himself fighting off frostbite with his hands on a machine gun, flying nearly 27,000 feet above Europe.

-MCNEVIN: I assumed all these years that his plane just crashed into the mountains, or somewhere, and they couldn't even find it.
+"I assumed all these years that his plane just crashed into the mountains, or somewhere, and they couldn't even find it," McNevin says.

-"It is regretted that there is no grave at which to pay homage.
-May the knowledge of your son's honorable service to his country be a source of sustaining comfort to you.
+"It is regretted that there is no grave at which to pay homage," the note said.
+"May the knowledge of your son's honorable service to his country be a source of sustaining comfort to you."

 Hogan's parents and two brothers passed away without ever knowing what happened to his body.

-"I'm very appreciative that things have come up, and that we know, and that they've brought his remains back.
-I just really wish it would have happened when my dad was still alive.
+"I'm very appreciative that things have come up, and that we know, and that they've brought his remains back," he says.
+"I just really wish it would have happened when my dad was still alive."